awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-launch-template.md

 **Prerequisites**

 For information about the required IAM permissions, see [Controlling the Use of Launch Templates](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-launch-templates.html#launch-template-permissions) in the *Amazon EC2 User Guide for Linux Instances*\.
+For information about the required permissions to create and update Auto Scaling groups to use a launch template, see [Amazon EC2 Auto Scaling Identity\-Based Policy Examples](security_iam_id-based-policy-examples.md)\.

 **Considerations**